 Dharana ~ is the practice of concentration which can take many forms, such as complete attentiveness to the flow of the breath in harmony with the movement of the body, or focusing on the glow of a candle flame.
 Whatever technique is used, the aim is the same… to harness and open the mind in order to move into a meditative state.

-Through the practice of concentration (dharana), Dhyana (meditation) will begin to naturally follow if time is given.
-Meditation is where our thoughts are released and we can experience deep ease and connection to all.
+Dhyana ~ Through the practice of concentration (dharana), dhyana (meditation) will begin to naturally follow if time is given.
+Meditation is where we meet ourselves and connect with what is.
 The ancient sages described meditation as the yoking with nature, life, death and beyond as they conceived humanity to part of this infinite universe.

 Samadhi ~ is enlightenment, the bliss state of oneness.
 It is considered the ultimate yoga and transcends meditation… it is without seed as it goes beyond beginning and end, it is a state of absolute liberation and bliss where nothing is needed, desired or required as the self has merged all.